kerufu/Facial_expression_recognition/readme.md

-Expolore application of GAN in classification, experiment in CAAE and WGAN
+Explore application of GAN in classification, experiment in CAAE and WGAN

 Reason:
 1. GAN based data augmentation, inject randomness to middle layer feature directly